Skip to main content

 • The Marshall Islands should request that the United States cease testing of nuclear-capable missiles at Kwajalein Atoll.

-• The Marshall Islands should adhere to the Rarotonga NWFZ Treaty.
+• The Marshall Islands should adhere to the Rarotonga nuclear-weapon-free zone (NWFZ) treaty.

 Can you help us update this state profile?
 Send e-mail